mikaelho/pythonista-gestures/README.md

   check for these states
 * `number_of_touches` - Number of touches recognized

-For continuous gestures, check for `data.ended` in the handler if you are just interested that a pinch or a force press happened.
+For continuous gestures, check for `data.began` or `data.ended` in the handler if you are just interested that a pinch or a force press happened.

 All of the gesture-adding methods return an object that can be used to remove or disable the gesture as needed, see the API.
 You can also remove